Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 How much is the National Minimum Wage?

-National Minimum Wage is worked out on the basis of the employee’s age, although there are different rates which apply for apprentices.
-Our table below shows the rate of National Minimum Wage for 2023/24, and for 2024/25 as of 1st April 2024.
+National Minimum Wage is paid on the basis of the employee’s age, although there are different rates for apprentices.
+The table below shows how much National Minimum Wage is in the 2026 to 2027 tax year.

 How much is the National Living Wage?